380 pilot whales dead in one of the worst mass strandings in Australia’s history

 Pilot whales travel in large pods, which makes the species vulnerable to mass strandings.
 Some regions, including Tasmania, have a long history of such incidents.

-The reasons why whales and dolphins strand remain unknown.
+The reasons whales and dolphins strand remain unknown.

 Researchers said a number of behavioral factors, such as the pursuit of prey into shallow coastal waters, might play a role.

-Stockin said it is unlikely that researchers would be able to determine exactly why the pod stranded off Tasmania.
+Stockin said it is unlikely researchers would be able to determine exactly why the pod stranded off Tasmania.

 “You might have one or two compromised individuals in that whole group that do have an injury, or a debilitation, or a disease that’s caused some kind of navigational failure,” she said.
 But “it’s a little bit like looking for a needle in a haystack.”